 Tailoring it to each child and knowing what makes them tick helped.
 Now they know what is expected of them and the benefits of why.

-Over one of the holidays, I suggested we got a head start.
+During one of the holidays, I suggested we got a head start.
 Using a timer so they knew there was an end, child and I would tackle one box or one cupboard each day.
 When I came across, to me, a box of junk I asked what they wanted to keep.
 Not what they wanted to throw.
 Wording it that way halved the time it took and doubled the contents of the recycle bag.

 On weekly basis, I, use the carrot trick and ask them to tidy their room whilst I’m making them lunch.
 Though I have to time it right.
 Not hungry and not much tidying gets done; starving hungry and they stuff their things anywhere in a rush and risk fainting.